dmmuir/resume/README.md

 Because I continue to forget the command, once changes have been made to the jsonresume-theme-flat repo, this repository needs to be updated.
 Run

 ```
+# If not already initialized
+git submodule update --init --recursive

+# If initialized but not updated
 git submodule update --remote --merge
 ```